Talent development and engagement

 Creating a responsible management culture

-Our employees receive regular reminders of our responsible management philosophy and core values as espoused in our Code of Business Conduct and Ethics and are required to annually attest their compliance to our Code and our related corporate policies.
-As part of the mandatory annual training session on our Code, we raise awareness and educate our people on key environmental, social and governance themes such as conflict of interest, anti-corruption, data privacy, respect at work, human rights, and the environment.
+Our employees receive regular reminders of our responsible management philosophy and core values as espoused in our Code of Business Conduct and Ethics, and they are required to annually attest their compliance to our Code and our related corporate policies.
+As part of the mandatory annual training session on our Code, we raise awareness and educate our people on key sustainability themes such as conflict of interest, anti-corruption, data privacy, respect at work, human rights, and the environment.

 Rewarding performance